sajalkmr/ImageClassification/README.md

   <li>Make sure that the kernel for the notebook is set to Python 3.</li>
   <li>Run the cells in the notebook to train the model on your dataset.</li>
   <li>The script will create a unique folder with the current date and time in the format dd.mm.yyyy hhmmss-train_results for storing the model files and training results.</li>
   <li>To use this script, you will need to place your dataset of images in a directory called 'training_data'.
-The script expects the images to be organized into two different subfolders within the 'training_data' directory, one for each class.
+The script expects the images to be organized into different subfolders within the 'training_data' directory, one for each class.
 For example, if you have two classes, "class1" and "class2", you should create two subfolders within the 'training_data' directory named "class1" and "class2" and place the corresponding images in each folder.
 Make sure that the images are in jpeg, jpg, bmp, or png format.</li>
   <br>
   </ol>
   <h2>Example file structure:</h2>